mj-crabtree/unix-admin/logbooks/lab04.md

 - nano: 253
 - bash: 192

-7. *What is the function of the ampersand & in the above command?*
+7. *What is the function of the ampersand `&` in the above command?*

 `&` sends a process to the background.

-8. *What is the PID and PPID of the terminal and the two processes nano and vi?
+8. *What is the PID and PPID of the terminal and the two processes `nano` and `vi`?
 What is the relation between the calling terminal shell and the two processes?*

 ```sh
 [student@UWS ~]$ ps -ef | grep -e nano -e vi